Trump Dismisses Police Killing Outrage, Saying 'More White People' Killed Than Blacks

 Trump added that "more white people, by the way" are killed by police than Black people.

-According to a database of police shootings since 2015 compiled by the Washington Post, 1,301 Black people have been killed by the police in the past five-and-a-half years; 2,495 whites were killed.
+According to a database of police shootings since 2015 compiled by the Washington Post, 1,301 Black people have been killed by the police in the past five and a half years; 2,495 white people were killed.

-In another comment also sure to inflame racial tension, Trump also said "people love" the Confederate battle flag and he considers it a "freedom of speech" issue.
-He called it it "very simple" and dismissed the idea that the flag is hurtful to Black Americans and others who see it as a racist symbol.
+In another comment also sure to inflame racial tension, Trump said that "people love" the Confederate battle flag and that he considers it a "freedom of speech" issue.
+He called it "very simple" and dismissed the idea that the flag is hurtful to Black Americans and others who see it as a racist symbol.

 "Well, people love it, and I know people that like the Confederate flag, and they're not thinking about slavery," Trump said when asked whether he understood the pain it caused people because of its association with slavery.

-All of it has led to what is perhaps the nadir of Trump's political power.
-Another NPR/PBS NewsHour/Marist poll from late June found a record 58% disapprove of the job Trump's doing overall with a whopping 49% strongly disapproving of the job he's doing.
+All of this has led to what is perhaps the nadir of Trump's political power.
+Another NPR/PBS NewsHour/Marist poll from late June found that a record 58% disapprove of the job that Trump is doing overall, with a whopping 49% strongly disapproving of the job he's doing.

-That's why Trump has been asking for more debates and attacking Biden's mental capacity and record.
+That's why Trump has been asking for more debates and has been attacking Biden's mental capacity and record.

-"He never did anything except make very bad decisions," Trump said from the Rose Garden at the White House Tuesday in what sounded more like a campaign-style event rather than a news conference.
+"He never did anything except make very bad decisions," Trump said from the Rose Garden at the White House on Tuesday in what sounded more like a campaign-style event than a news conference.

-In other excerpts of the CBS interview, Trump also said the city of Los Angeles had made a "mistake" by deciding to resume school classes in the fall via distance learning rather than reopening classroom.
+In other excerpts of the CBS interview, Trump also said that Los Angeles had made a "mistake" by deciding to resume school classes in the fall via distance learning rather than reopening classrooms.

-"A decision like that is politics," he claimed, accusing Democrats of wanting to hurt his chances in the November election by keeping schools closed.
+"A decision like that is politics," he said, accusing Democrats of wanting to hurt his chances in the November election by keeping schools closed.